thehxdev/cutlink/README.md

 # Cutlink!

-A privacy and anonymity focused link shortener written in golang.
+A privacy and anonymity focused link shortener written in Golang.

-> [!NOTE]
-> This project is under active development. **DON'T USE IT YET.**

 ## Features